You are here:

 Building on study tours and workshops on chemical review processes and modeling with EPA, China has implemented improved measures for new chemicals management and issued an inventory of existing chemical substances in China.
 A pilot program is in place for promulgating registration requirements for hazardous chemicals.

 Cleaning Up E-waste:

 Both China and the United States are engaged in national programs to improve the management of electronic waste, or e-waste.
 In 2010 on a mission in China, then-EPA Administrator Lisa Jackson visited e-waste recycling facilities in Guiyu.
 Following that visit, Administrator Jackson and China’s then-Minister of Environment Zhou Shengxian agreed to collaborate on the emerging issue of managing e-waste.
 This commitment was initiated through an Electronics Stewardship Breakout Session at the Third China-U.S. Strategic and Economic Dialogue.

 EPA, the Ministry of Environmental Protection, and other key stakeholders have collaborated on a number of activities related to e-waste management.
 These include stakeholder meetings, an online information platform, and research reports.

 The U.S. and China continue to cooperate and exchange information on electronic waste management.

-- EPA’s collaboration with MEP on e-waste management also supports the recommendations of the U.S. Interagency Task Force on Electronics Stewardship.
+- EPA’s collaboration with MEP on e-waste management also supports the recommendations of the U.S. National Strategy for Electronics Stewardship.

 - Learn more about our international efforts Cleaning Up Electronic Waste.